weisheme/lifecycle-automation/README.md

  </a>
 </p>

-Once the Atomist Bot is in your Slack team, invite the it to a channel where you discuss a repository and link the channel to the repository using the `repo` command
+Once the Atomist Bot is in your Slack team, invite it to a channel where you discuss a repository and link the channel to the repository using the `repo` command